Zorng/ExpennseTracker-Front/README.md

 2. Connect your repository to Vercel
 3. Set environment variables in Vercel dashboard
 4. Deploy!

+### Web Analytics

+This project includes Vercel Web Analytics for tracking user interactions and performance metrics.
+Analytics are automatically enabled when deployed to Vercel and provide insights into:

+- Page views and navigation patterns
+- User engagement metrics
+- Performance data
+- Geographic distribution of users

+No additional configuration is required - analytics will start collecting data immediately upon deployment.

 ### Environment Variables for Production